arq5x/bedtools2/docs/content/tools/subtract.rst

 ===========================      ===============================================================================================================================================================================================================
 Option                           Description
 ===========================      ===============================================================================================================================================================================================================
 **-f**                           Minimum overlap required as a fraction of A. Default is 1E-9 (i.e. 1bp).
-**-s**		                       Force "strandedness".
+**-F**                           Minimum overlap required as a fraction of B. Default is 1E-9 (i.e., 1bp).
+**-r**                           Require that the fraction of overlap be reciprocal for A and B. In other words, if -f is 0.90 and -r is used, this requires that B overlap at least 90% of A and that A also overlaps at least 90% of B.
+**-e**                           Require that the minimum fraction be satisfied for A _OR_ B. In other words, if -e is used with -f 0.90 and -F 0.10 this requires that either 90% of A is covered OR 10% of  B is covered.
+Without -e, both fractions would have to be satisfied.**-s**		                       Force "strandedness".
 That is, only report hits in B that overlap A on the same strand.
 By default, overlaps are reported without respect to strand.
 **-S**	                         Require different strandedness.
 That is, only report hits in B that overlap A on the _opposite_ strand.
 By default, overlaps are reported without respect to strand.
 **-A**	                         Remove entire feature if any overlap.
 That is, by default, only subtract the portion of A that overlaps B. Here, if any overlap is found (or ``-f`` amount), the entire feature is removed.
 **-N**                           Same as -A except when used with -f, the amount is the sum of all features (not any single feature).